hftf/roirpt/jeff-phrasing/README2.md

 Further background and motivations are found in READMEs of precursor projects.

 To give a very brief history of the above phrasing systems:
-1. First-generation scripts define rudimentary sets of starters and enders and allow concatenating them together like strings.
+1. First-generation scripts define rudimentary sets of starters, medials, and enders and allow concatenating them together like strings.
 2. Redundant enders for inflected forms of the same verb (such as <samp>don’t</samp> and <samp>doesn’t</samp>) are eliminated,